 • the provision and maintenance of water supplies within the land

-• the provision of access to or the maintenance of trees or forests on land that is the subject of any carbon sequestration right, or
+• the provision of access to or the maintenance of trees or forests on land that is the subject of any carbon sequestration right or

-• the ownership of any tree or trees on land that is the subject of a forestry right to be vested in the person who owns the forestry right,
+• the ownership of any tree or trees on land that is the subject of a forestry right to be vested in the person who owns the forestry right

-• or imposes any term or condition with respect to the performance of or failure to perform any such obligation see ss.87A and 88EA Conveyancing Act 1919.
+or imposes any term or condition with respect to the performance of or failure to perform any such obligation.

 Creation

-A forestry right may be created by Transfer Creating Profit à Prendre or Forestry Right form 01TH (PDF 732 KB) or in an Old System deed.
-A Forestry Covenant can be created by:
+A forestry right may be created by Transfer Creating Profit à Prendre or Forestry Right form 01TH or in an Old System deed.

 • a deed registered in the General Register of Deeds (Old System) or

-• s.88B instrument or
+• section 88B instrument or

-• in an annexure to the instrument creating the Forestry Right.
+• in an annexure to the instrument creating the forestry right.

 Requirements

-A Forestry Covenant must:
+A forestry covenant must:

 • specify the particulars of the covenant.